 This will be on the opposite side to the local crowd.
 It does have a great view.
-Although, I was sat in this part with all the other tourists – the local side looked like a hell of a lot more fun!
+Although I was sat in this part with all the other tourists – the local side looked like a hell of a lot more fun!

 They were playing popular Indian music and everyone was dancing, singing and having a whale of a time.

 When people would run from side to side, the crowd would go wild and cheer!
 It was so cute watching the little kids do it as well.

-You know the build up to the ceremony has come to a close when the security start ushering the crowds back to their seats.
+You know the build-up to the ceremony has come to a close when the security starts ushering the crowds back to their seats.

 This is when the real fun begins!
 Both sides of the border start a cheering war against each other and everyone is eagerly waiting in anticipation.

 I couldn’t see what was happening on the Pakistan side but I presume they were doing the same sort of thing.

 The soldiers here are picked for their great height to perform in the beating the retreat display so that they have a more imposing nature.

-The Indian soldiers, one at a time, repeatedly go towards the border along with a solder from Pakistan.
-They will then meet at the border line and perform some more spirited moves.
+The Indian soldiers, one at a time, repeatedly go towards the Wagah border along with soldier from Pakistan.

 Eventually, they get ready to lower the flags between the two countries for the evening.

 After that, it’s all over and the crowds start to leave the stadium to head home.

 I decided I would try my luck and managed to pass by the soldiers to get a closer look at the gate.

 A lot of the locals were getting pictures and selfies with the soldiers, but my favourite part was walking to the furthest most point of the border until it was fenced off!

 A lot of the media in India is so biased for one side in this long fight.
 But, when you’re standing at the border, you just see human beings.
 Not a ‘side’ or an enemy or scary violence.

 I guess coming from the UK, I can come at this with a neutral point of view.
-My point is that I shouldn’t have been as scared as the media made me to be.
+My point is that I shouldn’t have been as scared as the media made me.
 We’re all human at the end of the day.

 It was definitely a bucket list tick off for me, not to mention a whole lot of fun!